Trauma Cycle: How to Win Your Battle

 Reality sets in (Resolution)

 Eventually, reality begins to set in.
-It may involve dealing with feelings of guilt and anger along with the memories of the trauma.
-You will likely start to feel overwhelmed by what has happened and may need support from the first responders, best friends, or family members.
+It involves dealing with feelings of guilt and anger along with the memories of the trauma.
+You will start to feel overwhelmed by what has happened and need support.
 The cycle will eventually come to an end, but have patience.

 How to support yourself during the trauma cycle

 Trauma can be a rough experience, no matter how prepared you are.
-While it may feel all-encompassing, remember that you’re not alone.
+While it feel all-encompassing, remember that you’re not alone.
 Some people care about you and want to help you through this difficult time.
 Make sure to reach out to them when you need it the most.
 In the meantime, be prepared to face your fears head-on.
 Know that you’ll make it through in one piece!
 Next, seek support from family and friends.
-They will be able to provide you with the emotional support that you need to get through this difficult time.
+They can give you with the emotional support that you need to get through this difficult time.

 Finally, understand that the trauma cycle is a natural process that will happen again.
-However, using the tips outlined in this post, you can now handle it and get through it healthily.
+But, using the tips outlined in this post, you can now handle it and get through it healthily.

 The Role of Trauma Responses